How Do You Stack Up? A Look Into Robotic Palletizing

-This article dives into automated palletizing and the different ways you can automate the palletization process through PLC and robotic controls.
+Explore the art of automated palletizing and the different ways you can accelerate the packaging process using PLC and robotic controls.

-Once a manufactured product is complete and ready for shipment it generally needs to be palletized for convenient distribution.
-Without automation, workers have to physically handle and stack the product before shipment, requiring a large amount of labor.
+Once a manufactured product is complete and ready for shipment, it often needs to be stacked onto pallets for convenient distribution.
+Without automation, workers have to physically handle and stack the product before shipment, requiring a large amount of labor that often leads to injury and discomfort.

 Automated palletizing offers significant savings in labor on an assembly line, by stacking the product without the use of human labor.

 Some palletizing processes can be done with hard automation and don’t require a robot.
-Heavy, large bags, such as cement or grain, can be palletized with a series of sliding horizontal doors.
+Heavy, large bags, such as cement or grain, can be palletized with a series of sliding horizontal doors and a mobile conveyor chute.

-For more complicated stack patterns or changing products, a robot is often necessary to handle the changes introduced into the system with product variation.
-A robot has the ability to change product placement based on information programmed into the system.
+There is a big step in difficulty when moving to more complicated stack patterns or varying products, a robot is often necessary to handle these changes.
+A robot has the ability to change product placement based on information programmed or sent into the system via external sensors.
 They can also be used to stack different types of products if they are equipped with a gripper that can handle more than one configuration of a product.

 The Importance of Efficient Movements